What follows is a list of resources that can be applied specifically to landing page optimization.

 This is also why we make a list of websites in step zero, so you’re not answering these questions blind.

-- First Impressions Matter: The Importance Of Great Visual Design
+- First Impressions Matter: Why Great Visual Design Is Essential

 Specifically, we’re looking for clues to let us know which emotional triggers will resonate the most for visitors to the page.

-This goes hand & hand with first impressions, but it’s important we make a clear distinction between the two.
+This goes hand in hand with first impressions, but it’s important we make a clear distinction between the two.

-Emotions like Joy, Pleasure, Shock, Horror, Expectation, Exclusivity & Surprise are just a smattering of what you could be designing for.
+Emotions like joy, pleasure, shock, horror, expectation, exclusivity, and surprise are just a small part of what you could be designing for.

-Only after you’ve picked the mood of the page do you look at things like colors, fonts, photography & video.
+Only after you’ve picked the mood of the page do you look at things like colors, fonts, photography, and video.

-Determine how you will balance these elements to support the mood of the landing page, don’t just arbitrarily pick colors and fonts for the sake of eliciting a certain emotion.
-Blue doesn’t automatically equal trust, red isn’t always angry.
+Determine how you will balance these elements to support the mood of the landing page.
+Don’t just arbitrarily pick colors and fonts for the sake of eliciting a certain emotion.
+Blue doesn’t automatically equal trust, and red isn’t always angry.